-False Negatives and False Positives for Prescreening Questionnaires true positives in all populations.
-False-positive rates (percent of COPD-free patients who will screen positive) were highest (76%) in a population of current smokers and the lowest (51%) in the general population.
-Increasing the CDQ cutpoint to above 19.5 considerably improved falsepositive rates, but at the cost of more missed COPD cases (Table 13).^{36,39,89,115} False-negative rates (missed diagnoses) at a CDQ cutpoint of greater than 16.5 ranged from 9 to 20 percent;^{36,39,} ^{89,115} when limited to studies with higher quality spirometry (≤20% invalid/incomplete results), around 10 percent of diagnoses would be missed using the 16.5 cutpoint.^{36,89} Raising the CDQ cutpoint to 19.5 or higher greatly increased false-negative rates (28% to 34% in best estimates).^{36,89} When considering reported results in subgroups (i.e., results reported among ever smokers only), false-negative rates understate the actual missed diagnoses.
-In the one study that did so, fewer diagnoses appear to be missed among smokers than among the general population (6.7% vs. 9.0%); however, screening limited to smokers would have missed additional COPD diagnoses occurring in 3.8 percent of the nonsmokers in the population.36 Thus, the true missed diagnoses in an ever smoker strategy compared to a general population strategy would represent false negatives in smokers and all cases in never smokers (27 individuals, about one quarter of all those with spirometry-detected COPD).
+False positives were common in the external validation studies of the CDQ prescreening questionnaire, and, for a CDQ score of greater than 16.5, the number of false positives exceeded true positives in all populations.
+False-positive rates (percent of COPD-free patients who will screen positive) were highest (76%) in a population of current smokers and lowest (51%) in the general population.
+Increasing the CDQ cutpoint to greater than 19.5 considerably improved false-positive rates, but at the cost of more missed COPD cases (Table 13).^{36,39,89,115} Falsenegative rates (missed diagnoses) at a CDO cutpoint of greater than 16.5 ranged from 9 to 20 percent;^{36,39,89,115} when limited to studies with higher quality spirometry ($\leq 20\%$ invalid/incomplete results), around 10 percent of diagnoses would be missed.^{36,89} Raising the CDQ cutpoint to 19.5 or higher greatly increased false-negative rates (28% to 34% in best estimates).^{36,89} When considering reported results in subgroups (i.e., results reported among ever smokers only), false-negative rates understate the actual missed diagnoses.
+In the one study that reported results in subgroups, fewer diagnoses appear to be missed among smokers than among the general population (6.7% vs. 9.0%); however, screening limited to smokers would have missed additional COPD diagnoses occurring in 3.8 percent of the nonsmokers in the population.36 Thus, the true missed diagnoses in an ever smoker strategy compared to a general population strategy would represent false negatives in smokers and all cases in never smokers (27 persons, about one quarter of all those with spirometry-detected COPD).